Wormiq056/Hyperia-Assignment/README.md

 # Hyperia-Assignment
-This small project is an assingment for a potential position from Hyperia.
+This small project is an assingment for a potential position at Hyperia.
 The given task was to scrape a website for information about available job positons and write them into a JSON file.

 ## Usage
 In order to run this program change direction to project folder and run this command: